sourcery-ai-experiments/blog.nathanv.me/content/posts/wyze-band-review/index.md

 In the app, you can make the Band vibrate.

-{{< figure src="img/find-device-app.jpg" alt="The find device screen on the Band and in the Wyze app" position="center" style="border-radius: 8px;" caption="The find device screen on the Band and in the Wyze app" captionPosition="center" >}}
+{{< figure src="img/find-device-app.jpg" alt="The find device screen on the Band and in the Wyze app" caption="The find device screen on the Band and in the Wyze app" captionPosition="center" >}}

 This is really nifty, and something I would not have thought of.
 Again, when I first got the band, this didn't seem to consistently work.
 I would have the Band and my phone